shaishav007/letsmod-interview/README.md

 The project's base implementation can be found in `src/index.ts`.
 Changes may be made directly to that file, or added to new files and imported into that file.
 The other files included in this project's repository are there to facilitate quickly getting it to run in a browser; there should be no need to change them.

+# Submission

-You are encouraged to make commits to your working copy of the project as you add and change features of the project.
-To submit an answer to the interview project, simply create a pull request from your working copy and notify the interviewer that you have done so.
+You are encouraged to make commits to your working copy of the project as you add and change features.
+When you are ready to submit your solution:

+1. Push the changes from your working copy back to your fork.
+2. Grant your interviewer(s) read access to your fork, using the github account(s) they provided.
+3. Notify your interviewer(s) that your submission is ready for review.